 How to Say You Have Leadership Skills on a Resume

-They say actions speak louder than words, and in the case of writing your leadership skills on resume, it has as much sense.
+They say actions speak louder than words, and in the case of writing your leadership skills on a resume, it has as much sense.
 The thing is, recruiters are less receptive to adjectives than to action verbs.
 And they love to see the results as it is a small preview of what the company should expect from having you onboard.
 The tips below will explain how to describe leadership skills on a resume in the most efficient way.

 Focus on Actions and Results

 Adding the phrase “Strong leadership skills” alone to your CV has no meaning for a savvy recruiter.
-Your task is not to make an impersonal statement that people should take as a fact, but to describe a situation that will speak for you.
+Your task is not to make an impersonal statement that people should take as a fact but to describe a situation that will speak for you.

 For instance, you can keep this phrase and add a few examples: supervised and mentored new employees, participated in creating a training program, organized open discussions concerning projects, etc.